james-d-mitchell/mt3501-lnotes-generator/content/10-jnf.md

 ::: {.prop}
-[]{#prop-JNF label="prop-JNF"} Let $V$ be a finite-dimensional vector space, let $T: V\to V$ be a linear transformation such that $c_T(x)$ is a product of linear factors, and let $J$ denote the Jordan normal form of $T$.
+[]{#prop-JNF label="prop-JNF"} Let $V$ be a finite-dimensional vector space, let $T: V\longrightarrow V$ be a linear transformation such that $c_T(x)$ is a product of linear factors, and let $J$ denote the Jordan normal form of $T$.
 If $\lambda$ is an eigenvalue of $T$, then